Huge blaze at Beirut port alarms residents a month after massive blast | Law-Order

 Huge blaze at Beirut port alarms residents a month after massive blast

-A large fire erupted at Beirut port on Thursday, sending a huge column of smoke over the Lebanese capital weeks after a massive blast devastated the port and surrounding residential area.
+A large fire erupted at Beirut port on Thursday, engulfing parts of the Lebanese capital in a pall of smoke weeks after a massive blast devastated the port and surrounding residential area.

 The blaze began in the shattered duty free zone of the port, prompting some residents to flee the city still traumatised by last month's explosion which followed a port fire.
 "For sure we were scared, it's only been a month since the explosion that destroyed Beirut.
-We saw the same thing happening again," 53-year-old Andre Muarbes said as some districts of the capital were shrouded by a cloud of black smoke.
+We saw the same thing happening again," 53-year-old Andre Muarbes said as soot and ash fell on vehicles and buildings across parts of the capital.

-A military source said early indications suggested the blaze started when cooking oil in the port area caught fire and spread to stores of tyres.
-At one point, live television footage showed flames licking up near a pile of tires in a smashed warehouse.
-Army helicopters dropped water on the fire, as firefighters battled the blaze on the ground.

 - READ MORE ON: